joseph/Monocle/README.md

 ## History

+3.2.0 - A new event management subsystem, called Gala, replacing the old
+        Monocle.Events.
+Gala unifies touch and mouse event registration a lot better.
+It also works as a standalone library, if you need that - there are no dependencies on other parts of Monocle.

 3.1.0 - Numerous stability fixes, plus improvements for Android and Opera,
         including minor API changes to flippers and slow-browser detection.